tipitio/python-telethon-server/README.md

 # python-telethon-server
+Currently : Executed through nodejs and recieves output.
-A telethon server dedicated to serving user ids back to the main application.
+Goal : A telethon server dedicated to serving user ids back to the main application.